I think it is safe to say that at one point or another, we have all been responsible for teaching someone else a skill.

+Classrooms on QKids range from 1-4 students, and the game-themed curriculum is provided for you through the platform.
 Online tutors are paid $16/hour on QKids, and you are required to teach a minimum of 6 hours (12 lessons) per week.

 Cambly isn’t tailored to only serve the Chinese ESL marketplace.
 Rather, the platform is designed for anyone around the world to improve their English skills.